 International students must present a sufficient English Language proficiency score to enroll as an undergraduate student.
 Students must submit either SAT or ACT or official results of the TOEFL or IELTS.
 If the medium of instruction in a student's secondary school or University was English, the English proficiency requirement may be waived.
 If a student does not have English proficiency scores, and it cannot be waived, a conditional acceptance may be offered.

-Undergraduate students must earn a paper-based score of 500 or computer-based score of 173 or an iBT score of 60.
-Alternatively, undergraduate students can present an IELTS score of 5.5.
+- Undergraduate students must earn a paper-based score of 500 or computer-based score of 173 or an iBT score of 60 on the TOEFL,

 International students with insufficient English proficiency scores must take the English as a Second Language (ESL) placement test.
 Scores on this test will determine in which level of the Intensive English Program they will be enrolled.